jpmml/jpmml-sparkml/README.md

 </plugin>
 ```

 The downside of shading is that such relocated classes are incompatible with other JPMML APIs.
-For example, the `ConverterUtil#toPMML(StructType, PipelineModel)` utility method would start returning `org.shaded.dmg.pmml.PMML` object instances, which are not valid substitutes for `org.dmg.pmml.PMML` object instances.
+For example, the `PMMLBuilder#build()` builder method would start returning `org.shaded.dmg.pmml.PMML` object instances, which are not valid substitutes for `org.dmg.pmml.PMML` object instances.

 ## Example application ##